 Croatia has witnessed a steady increase in all tourism indicators in recent years.
 As one of the most important tourist destinations in the Mediterranean, Croatia boasts a long-standing tradition in tourism and shows great potential for development.
 The key advantages of its tourist product are preserved natural resources and environment, distinguished cultural and historical heritage, a mild Mediterranean climate, great physical proximity to European markets and excellent transport accessibility.
-Croatia is extremely rich served natural resources with eight national parks (Plitvice lakes, Paklenica, North Velebit, Kornati, Mljet, Brijuni and Krka), 11 nature parks (Biokovo, Kopački rit, Lastovsko otočje, Lonjsko polje, Medvednica, Papuk, Telašćica, Učka, Velebit, Vransko jezero, Žumberak - Samoborsko gorje) and 7 cultural, historical and natural sights registered in the UNESCO World Heritage List (Diocletian's Palace in Split, Euphrasius Basilica in Poreč, the Plitvice Lakes National Park, the historic city of Trogir, Dubrovnik Old Town, St. James's Cathedral in Šibenik and Starigradsko polje).
+Croatia is extremely rich in natural and cultural diversities.
+It boasts one of the longest and most beautiful coastline with 1,246 islands, wellpreserved natural resources with eight national parks (Plitvice lakes, Paklenica, North Velebit, Kornati, Mljet, Brijuni and Krka), 11 nature parks (Biokovo, Kopački rit, Lastovsko otočje, Lonjsko polje, Medvednica, Papuk, Telašćica, Učka, Velebit, Vransko jezero, Žumberak - Samoborsko gorje) and 7 cultural, historical and natural sights registered in the UNESCO World Heritage List (Diocletian's Palace in Split, Euphrasius Basilica in Poreč, the Plitvice Lakes National Park, the historic city of Trogir, Dubrovnik Old Town, St. James's Cathedral in Šibenik and Starigradsko polje).